AMeik18/SQL/README.md

 # SQL

-Please see below examples of previous work completed using SQL and Tableau
+Please see below examples of previous work completed using SQL

 | **Location** | **Description** | **Activities** |